The REAL Costa Rica

 I sort of hate shopping, but when I do need something, give me a mall so I can get it done in one trip!

 Finally, I like living with Ticos.
-I like the culture, and all of my neighbors are Latino.
+I like the culture, and almost all of my neighbors are Latinos.
 I like to speak Spanish, and my neighbors alternately laugh and help me with this.
 I am happy.

 I suggest you make just such a profile listing your wants and needs.
 Then decide after living here for a year or so where you want to settle.